 :heavy_check_mark: Input Format

-During evaluation, systems will be provided with an input JSON object containing entries for hypothetical patients, including one or more genetic variants, a brief clinical description, and a question relevant to the individual/variant’s candidacy for precision therapeutics.
-You should expect each input task to be formatted as follows:
+During evaluation, systems will be provided with an input JSON object containing entries for hypothetical patients, including 1+ genetic variants, brief clinical context, and a question relevant to the individual/variant’s candidacy for therapeutics.
+Each input task to be formatted as follows:

 Field Type Description